History of FYKOS

 Since 2018, Daniela Dupkalová has been the head organizer of FYKOS, with Daniel Dupkala as her deputy, together and Martin Vaněk in the 34th year.
 Přemysl Kolorenč continued to be the Head of FYKOS.
 The Department of External Relations and Promotion (OVVP) at MFF UK was merged with the Department of Media Communication (OMK) on December 31, 2017.
 From January 1, 2018, FYKOS has been funded through the Department of Promotion and Media Communication (OPMK).
 Every year, if not prevented by COVID-19, FYKOS still organized two training camps, Day with Experimental Physics, FYKOSí Fyziklání (renamed to Fyziklani in 2019), Physics Brawl Online, and lectures for high schools.
 The Week with Applied Physics was also held in Prague and its surroundings.
 Fyziklání expanded internationally and was organized in English as well.
 Erik Hendrych led the experimental section.
 Booklets were typeset in TeX by Markéta Calábková and Matěj Rzehulka.

-The Head Organizer is Martin Vaněk.
-The Deputy was first Daniela Dupkalová, and later Vojtěch David and Elena Chochoľaková (only in year 36).
-The Head of FYKOS is still Přemysl Kolorenč.
-FYKOS is still under the Institute of Theoretical Physics at MFF UK and the Department of Promotion and Media Communication (OPMK) at MFF UK.
-FYKOS events in this period continue their significant growth, which started with the previous two Head Organizers - Fyziklani (led first by Daniel Dupkala and then by Vojtěch David) had over a thousand participants from more than twenty countries in 2023, and Physics Brawl Online (led by Kateřina Charvátová) reached over 4500 participants from over 60 countries in the same year.
-Each year, the traditional events Day with Experimental Physics, Náboj Physics, and two camps are still organized.
-In 2023, internships at MFF UK for the best participants in the experimental problems of FYKOS were organized.
-However, lectures for high school students and Week with Applied Physics are currently not organized.
+The Head Organizer was Martin Vaněk, with deputies successively being Daniela Dupkalová, Vojtěch David, Elena Chochoľaková, Petr Sacher, and David Škrob; Přemysl Kolorenč continued as the Head of FYKOS.
+FYKOS remains under the Institute of Theoretical Physics at MFF UK and the Department of Promotion and Media Communication (OPMK) at MFF UK.
+FYKOS events during this period continue their significant growth that began with the previous two Head Organizers - Fyziklani (led first by Daniel Dupkala and then by Vojtěch David) in 2023 exceeded one thousand participants from more than twenty countries (in person in Prague), and Physics Brawl Online (led first by Kateřina Charvátová, then by Juraj Pavolek) surpassed five and a half thousand participants from 80 countries in 2024.
+The traditional events continue to be organized annually, including Day with Experimental Physics (led successively by Daniel Fousek, Patrik Kašpárek, and Lukáš Létal), Náboj Physics (led by Šimon Pajger and Jakub Kliment), and two camps.
+Additionally, in 2023, internships at MFF UK were introduced (Tomáš Červeň's idea) for the best participants of FYKOS experimental problems.
+Lectures for high school students and Week with Applied Physics are no longer being organized (at least for now).
+Besides those mentioned above, other several other people significantly contributed to organizing and leading the events, e.g., Veronika Hendrychová, Michal Červeňák, Kateřina Rosická, and Jakub Dřevo.
+During this period, FYKOS had approximately 60-70 organizers.